lloyd/node-memwatch/README.md

 ### Heap Usage

-The best way to evaluate your memory footprint is to do so right after V8 performs garbage collection.  `memwatch` can take a memory snapshot after GC has occurred, and before Node has a chance to allocate any new objects, giving you a clear view of your actual memory usage.
+The best way to evaluate your memory footprint is to look at heap usage right aver V8 performs garbage collection.  `memwatch` does exactly this - it checks heap usage only after GC to give you a stable baseline of your actual memory usage.

-When V8 performs a garbage collection (for the picky, we're talking about a full GC with heap compaction), `memwatch` will emit a `stats` event.
+When V8 performs a garbage collection (technically, we're talking about a full GC with heap compaction), `memwatch` will emit a `stats` event.